Status substitution and conspicuous consumption: The effects of changes in inequality

 Importantly, while geographic dispersion seems to affect all income levels, the increasing homophily based on income appears primarily among those with higher incomes.
-So the geographic dispersion result creates a negative relationship between incomes and community density (which ic driven entirely by the strengths of social comparisons) for most of the income distribution.
+So the geographic dispersion result creates a negative relationship between incomes and community density (which is driven entirely by the strengths of social comparisons) for most of the income distribution.
 Then the strongly increasing homophily at the top of the income distribution may create a reversal, and a positive relationship in this range.
 Together, these dynamics produce a non-monotonic relationship. \Cref{fig:1} provides a stylised illustration.

-\paragraph{Explaining the fact.} Assuming this non-monotonicity, we now consider the effect of a regressive transfer from one community to another (i.e. from a poor community to a richer one).
+\paragraph{Explaining the fact (Fact 5).} Assuming this non-monotonicity, we now consider the effect of a regressive transfer from one community to another (i.e. from a poor community to a richer one).
 This is a clean way of studying increases in inequality.
 Notice that the regressive transfer does not change the network structure -- only incomes.
-So it will not induces any changes to density.
+So it will not induce any changes to density.
 If this regressive transfer affects two higher-income communities, then it will shift income from a lower-density community to a higher-density community.
 It then follows from \Cref{prop:inequality 1}(ii) that consumption in communities with unchanged incomes will \emph{decrease}.

-In contrast, if the regressive transfer affects two lower-income communities, then the effects will ber reversed.
+In contrast, if the regressive transfer affects two lower-income communities, then the effects will be reversed.
 The transfer will shift income from a higher-density to a lower-density community.
 This will in turn lead to an \emph{increase} in consumption in unaffected communities.

-If such a non-monotonic relationship exists, we would expect that Blacks are disproportionately below the trough of the density curve, while Whites are disproportionately above it, reflecting the well-documented fact that Blacks tend to have lower average incomes than Whites (Charles et al., 2009).
-Thus, an increase in inequality among Whites would lead to lower consumption of visible goods among Whites (whose incomes did not change), while the opposite effect would be observed for Blacks.
-This aligns perfectly with the findings of Charles et al. (2009).
+If such a non-monotonic relationship exists, we would expect that Blacks are disproportionately below the trough of the density curve, while Whites are disproportionately above it, reflecting the well-documented fact that Blacks tend to have lower average incomes than Whites \citep{charles2009conspicuous}.
+Thus, an increase in inequality among Whites would lead to lower consumption of visible (status) goods among Whites (whose incomes did not change), while the opposite effect would be observed for Blacks.
+This aligns perfectly with the findings of \citet{charles2009conspicuous}.